-ICR is one of four income driven repayment plans, and it’s the only plan available to parents.
+ICR is one of four income-driven repayment plans, and it’s the only plan available to parents.
 However, parent borrowers can only take advantage of ICR if they first consolidate their loans with a Direct Consolidation Loan.
 Afterward, they can submit an application for ICR online or through their loan servicer.

 Other Ways Parent PLUS Student Loans Could Be Discharged

-If you’re wondering how to get Parent PLUS Loan forgiveness and aren’t eligible for PSLF or ICR forgiveness, there are other conditions where student loans may be eligible for loan forgiveness or discharge.
+If you’re wondering how to get Parent PLUS Loan forgiveness and aren’t eligible for PSLF or ICR forgiveness, there are other conditions which student loans may be eligible for loan forgiveness or discharge.
 Federal Parent PLUS Loans can qualify for the following programs:

 - Parent PLUS Loan discharge due to death: Parent PLUS Loans are discharged if the student or the parent borrower dies.
 Documentation — such as a death certificate — must be submitted to the loan servicer to qualify for discharge due to death.